 - Visitors in school; including science workshops, artists and historical visitors

-- A range of After School Clubs – including Ukelele, choir, Sports, Art etc.
+- A range of After School Clubs to address all interests and ages – including Guitar, Drums, Choir, Multi-Sports, Art, Reading etc.

 - Trips to museums and galleries

 - Local visits to understand the local area and how it is developing

 - Working with local community groups such as Islington Mill